SanchitAjmera/ETHena/README.md

 You will be directed to ETHena's TUI where you can monitor the ask, bid price and keep track of previous buy and sell orders.

 ## Questions?
-If you don't understand something or find an issue with the program, please create an issue for this repository on Github or contact one of the contributors - our contact details are:
+If you don't understand something or find an issue in the program, please create an issue for this repository on Github or contact one of the contributors - our contact details are:
  - **Sanchit Ajmera:** <sanchitajmera2017@gmail.com>
  - **Shivam Patel:** <shivpatel1306@gmail.com>
  - **Manuj Mishra:** <manujmishra2000@gmail.com>